Currently set to Index

 Helping Doctors and Nurses

-Doctors, nurses, and healthcare workers have been at the forefront of the fight against COVID since the beginning of the pandemic.
+Since the beginning of the pandemic, doctors, nurses, and healthcare workers have been at the forefront of the fight against COVID-19.

-While many precautions have been taken into consideration and processes have pivoted in the healthcare industry, these workers’ risk remains present.
+While many precautions have been considered and processes have pivoted in the healthcare industry, these workers’ risks remain present.

-The only way to ensure healthcare workers are more protected now that PPE and health checks are in place is by removing their interactions with patients.
-While human-to-human interactions cannot be removed completely, they can be limited.
+The only way to ensure healthcare workers are more protected now that PPE and health checks are in place is to limit their interactions with patients.
+While human-to-human interactions cannot be eliminated completely, they can be limited.

-During the pandemic, robots are being leveraged to take temperatures, perform tests, deliver supplies to patients, and act as stand-ins for healthcare workers.
-The robots are not giving advice or tending to patients; they are being used as a walkie-talkie system so a patient and doctor can have regular communication without face-to-face interaction.
+During the pandemic, robots are being leveraged to take temperatures, perform tests, deliver patient supplies, and act as stand-ins for healthcare workers.
+The robots are not giving advice or tending to patients; they are being used as a walkie-talkie system so patients and doctors can communicate regularly without face-to-face interaction.

 Performing Testing